Northeast Passage: Ice-free ports

 Only one Russian seaport in the Barents Sea along the officially defined Northern Sea Route (which begins at the Kara Gates Strait) is ice-free year-round, Murmansk on the Kola Peninsula.
 Other Arctic ports are generally usable from July to October, or, such as Dudinka, are served by nuclear-powered icebreakers.
 Beyond the Bering Strait, the end of the Northern Sea Route, and south along Russia's Pacific seaboard Petropavlovsk in Kamchatka, Vanino, Nakhodka, and Vladivostok are accessible year-round.

 The development of the icebreaking fleet is the most important condition for constant navigation in Arctic waters.
 Since 2008, the structure of Rosatom includes the Russian nuclear icebreaker fleet, which is the largest in the world with a container ship, four service vessels and seven nuclear-powered icebreakers (“Yamal”, "50 Let Pobedy", "Taymyr", "Vaygach", "Arctic", "Siberia" and Ural).
 The last three are the latest universal icebreakers of the 22220 project, and the world's only transport vessel with the Sevmorput nuclear power plant in operation.

-In St. Petersburg, the construction of two more universal nuclear icebreakers of project 22220 continues.
-They are Yakutiya (2024) and Chukotka (2026).
-These icebreakers will be universal, which means they will be able to change the draft from 10.5 to 8.1 meters, depending on the depth, which will allow them to work both at sea and in the mouths of Siberian rivers.
-They will be equipped with a power plant with two RITM-200 reactors and will be capable of overcoming ice up to 3 meters thick.
-At the same time, the 5th and 6th icebreakers of the 22220 project are planned to be constructed as well as 4 non-nuclear icebreakers to serve shippers' investment projects.

-In addition, the Zvezda shipyard is working on the construction of the world's most powerful nuclear icebreaker project 10510 "Russia", scheduled to commissioning in 2027.
-It is also planned to build two more icebreakers of this prototype.
-These icebreakers will be equipped with a two-reactor power plant with RITM-400 reactors with a capacity of 315 MW.
-The maximum ice thickness overcome by these icebreakers will exceed 4 meters.